 Center for Disaster Philanthropy – 2022

 Marshall ROC is a coalition of community organizations, funders, and government agencies bound together by the common interest: Helping our neighbors, particularly those who are most in need.
-Marshall ROC is led by the community of participating organizations, in collaboration with government representatives.
+Marshall ROC is led by its members, who are a dedicated community of volunteers and organizations, in collaboration with government representatives.
 Many organizations in the surrounding communities offered their help after the Marshall Fire.
 Coordinating these efforts is challenging, but important.
 Marshall ROC is structured as a Long Term Recovery Group (LTRG), which is a nationally recognized, tried-and-true method for coordinating limited money, muscle, and materials among multiple organizations, on behalf of individuals and communities impacted by disaster.

 The Marshall ROC Mission – Restoring Our Community